-This interprofessional module will enable practitioners working within paediatric palliative care to develop and enhance their knowledge and skills of the nature and scope of paediatric palliative care.
+This interprofessional module will enable practitioners working in palliative care to develop and enhance their knowledge and skills of the nature and scope of palliative care for children and young people.
 You will explore and examine a range of subjects including grief and loss, cultural issues and interprofessional working and the impact these have on palliative care.
 You will also be supported in developing your knowledge of professional, legal and ethical issues in this context.

 Module Attendance Required

 Lectures will be delivered on-line and through face-to-face lectures (also available on-line) will be delivered on weeks 1 and 5 for those able to attend.
 Although not mandatory, you are actively encouraged to attend these three face-to-face sessions.